MoyiGuo/MoyiGuo.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am currently a Ph.D.
 Candidate in Operation Research at [ISyE](https://www.isye.gatech.edu/), [Georgia Tech](https://www.gatech.edu/).
-Prior to this, I hold MS in Computational Science and Engineering and MS in Quantitative Computational Finance from Georgia Tech and BS in Applied Mathematics and BS in Economics from [Tsinghua University](https://www.tsinghua.edu.cn/en/)
+Prior to this, I hold Master's Degree in Computational Science and Engineering and Master's Degree in Quantitative Computational Finance from Georgia Tech as well.
+I obtained my Bachelor's degree in Applied Mathematics and Bachelor's degree in Economics from [Tsinghua University](https://www.tsinghua.edu.cn/en/).

 Some of my research interests include dynamic programming and reinforcement learning in battery optimization, price forecasting in energy market with modern machine learning techniques and also financial engineering.
 I have held positions as quantitative researcher/analyst in top tier energy companies such as [BP](https://www.bp.com/en_us/united-states/home.html) and [Engie](https://www.engie.com/en) as well as buy side financial institutions such as [XBTO Group](https://www.xbto.com/) and [Invesco](https://www.invesco.com/corporate/en/home.html).